gorkalaucirica/HipchatAPIv2Client/README.md

 ##API calls

 All API call methods are located in the API folder.
-All of them have been documented and have a link to Hipchat v2 API documentation.
+All of them have been documented and all have a link to Hipchat v2 API documentation.
 Some examples:

 ####Getting user by mention name: